 Correctly understanding where the date and time are sourced and applied is important for getting the most out of PageSeeder.
 The orderly processing of edits or comments is critical to efficient collaboration, but it isn’t always straightforward with globally distributed group members.

 These are the settings used to initialize a group.
-They include the folder structure (documents, image, attachments and more) and files like the homepage and quick links.
+They include the folder structure (documents, image, attachments and more) and files like the homepage.

-In general, PageSeeder does not encourage ‘deleting’.
+In general, PageSeeder doesn’t encourage ‘deleting’.
 Even when it isn’t obvious by appearance, the PageSeeder XLink architecture means that most information objects are created by processing links to users, content and context.

 The developer license for PageSeeder allows developers to create unlimited projects, groups and members as long as they access PageSeeder through localhost or *.localhost only.
 This license is configured by setting the product key to ‘dev’ and website address to ‘localhost’ or ‘[x].localhost’.

-The PageSeeder server allows any document—XML or binary—to be assigned a server-wide, unique, permanent identifier.
-This value is commonly referred to as the DocID and it has the same use case for both developers and end-users.
+The PageSeeder server allows any document – PSML or binary – to be assigned a server-wide, unique identifier.
+This value is commonly referred to as the DocID and it has the same use case for both developers and end users.
 That is, the DocID is an alternative method to folder path and filename for locating a document, like a primary key.

 In PageSeeder, a document type can be compared to a ‘template’ in Word or FrameMaker.
 Document types are used to customize aspects of the content such as:

 As the name implies, this is a hybrid of a spreadsheet and a conventional editor.
-The Edit sheet makes it straightforward for users to open an entire folder of documents or binary objects and edit their metadata, properties, folder or filename.
-In the case of PSML documents, the Edit Sheet also exposes fragment properties or inline labels for editing.
+Available from the search results, the Edit sheet makes it straightforward for users to open an entire folder of documents or binary objects and edit their metadata, properties, or filename.
+In the case of PSML documents, the Edit sheet also exposes fragment properties or inline labels for editing.

 PageSeeder provides the infrastructure necessary to support batch or bulk editing.
-Effectively, this process can be thought of as re-uploading PSML – PageSeeder Markup Language files.
+Effectively, this process can be thought of as re-uploading PSML files.
 Therefore, batch editing can support use cases such as:

-Whether it is a normal binary file, such as .ZIP, or an Office document or a PageSeeder document, any file viewed in PageSeeder has both a filename and document title.
-However, because these files are physically stored on the file system of the host server, they mustn’t have names that violate the naming rules of the host operating system.
+Whether it is a normal binary file, such as ZIP file, or an Office document, or a PageSeeder document, any file viewed in PageSeeder has both a filename and document title.
+However, because these files are physically stored on the file system of the host server, they mustn't have names that violate the naming rules of the host operating system.

 A unique identifier for a fragment within a document.
 The fragment ID provides developers with a more precise mechanism for updating documents that have been created outside PageSeeder.